paulo-pertierra/todo-test-client/README.md

 #### If you are using GNU/Linux, Docker may not support host.docker.internal without additional configuration.

 The easiest way to solve this is to change the `nuxt.config.ts` file's runtime config `GQL_HOST` to `http://localhost/graphql`.
+This is also what should be done if you don't want to run the project with Docker.

 ```
   runtimeConfig: {